Beilby Medal and Prize

 - The winner receives £1000, a medal and a certificate

-- The winner is decided in rotation by the RSC, The Institute of Materials, Minerals and Mining (IOM3) and the Society of Chemical Industry (SCI)
+- The award is administered in rotation by the Institute of Materials, Minerals and Mining (IOM3), the Royal Society of Chemistry (RSC) and the Society of Chemical Industry (SCI)

 Guidelines for Nominators

 - Nominations open on 01 September 2014

 - Nominations close on 15 January 2015